“Out of school

 When I’m exercising outside, I love wrapping a cold wet bandana around my forehead to keep cool and to prevent sunscreen from dripping in eyes.
 I slather on sunscreen with a 50 SPF, throw on an SPF shirt, pop on a three inch wide brimmed hat, my sunglasses, grab my hydration vessel and I’m good to go!

 And don’t forget your pets!
 Providing water and bringing them inside out of the heat is critical.
-Here are some tips to keep them safe.
+Learn more in the Multnomah County Animal Services article about Keeping Your Pets Cool in Hot Weather.